 What’s the Story and What’s the News?

 What is the news that you’re sharing?
 Start with this piece of information and write it down in a sentence or two.
-For example, maybe you’re getting ready to publish a new report, white paper, or case study.
+For example, maybe you’re getting ready to publish a new report, white paper, order orlistat online or case study.
 That’s what your press release is about but that isn’t newsworthy.
 To be newsworthy, it has to be relevant to the audience.
 Readers don’t care that you’re publishing new research.
 They care about how the research impacts them.
 That is the story.

 How does your story affect the readers?
 Why will they care?
 Does it offer readers new hope or a solution to a problem?
 Write down several reasons why your audience might care about your story.
 That’s your news and that is your press release angle.